ardagnir/hackhack/README.md

 ##Todo:
 - Make hackhack play nicer with other vim split windows.
 - Make hackhack play nicer with other hackhack split windows.
 - Bugfixes for conque and better conque integration.
+(Especially fixing color)
 - Better readme/documentation
 - Fix n and N so they search from cursor position instead of last search position.
 - Incremental searching.